Business speakers bring the subject alive

 Over the years of teaching I have been lucky enough to host a wide variety of business speakers, and after they go I am always left with the feeling that they added an extra dimension to teaching of the subject.
 If we taught MFL – German for example we could visit Germany to immerse students in the subject.
 If it was music then a visit from a concert pianist or cellist may inspire the students to take the subject further than school study.
 So in business we should, as teachers, try and bring the business world inside the classroom.

-- Other highlights – I had Alex from Nuffield Health come in and talk about the gym business and he gave a quiz with fantastic prizes such as headphones and water bottles.
+- Other highlights – Alex from Nuffield Health come in and talk about the gym business and he gave a quiz with fantastic prizes such as headphones and water bottles.

 - Deano Jackson from Huub came in to talk and gave all the students who attended a key ring with a tiny wetsuit on it.

-- James from Firefly came in and gave a humerus account of his life and how he started the Firefly chain of portrait studios.
+- James from Firefly came in and gave a witty account of his life and how he started the Firefly chain of portrait studios.

 Over 20 years there have been so many amazing speakers who give their time freely – and I have enjoyed their talks every bit as much as the kids.
 It puts a bit of a buzz about the subject round the school and it gives an extra dimension when discussing entrepreneurial roles, motivations, skills and characteristics.